hwmhht/hht204806/Lesson-3:-Hidden-faces-removal-(z-buffer).md

 # Introduction

 Hello, let me introduce you my friend z-buffer of a black guy.
-He will help us get rid of visual artifacts of hidden faces removal we had in during the last lesson.
+He will help us to get rid of visual artifacts of hidden faces removal we had in during the last lesson.

 ![](http://webloria.loria.fr/~sokolovd/cg-course/03-zbuffer/img/3f057a75601d8ac34555e72ea03ef711.png)